andrewbird/wader/doc/devel/add-new-device.rst

 All devices should inherit from :class:`~wader.common.middleware.WCDMAWrapper` in order to override its base methods.
-It accepts two argument for its constructor, an instance or subclass of :class:`~wader.common.plugin.DevicePlugin` and the udi of the device to use.
+It accepts two argument for its constructor, an instance or subclass of :class:`~wader.common.plugin.DevicePlugin` and the object path of the device to use.

 A DevicePlugin contains all the necessary information to speak with the device: a data port, a control port (if exists), a baudrate, etc.